A Canadian utility rover on the Moon

 Leveraging Canada's heritage in space robotics

-Contributing rovers as part of the international efforts to establish a long-term presence on the Moon builds on Canada's expertise in space robotics and on continued development in rover technologies.
+Contributing rovers as part of the international effort to establish a long-term presence on the Moon builds on Canada's expertise in space robotics and on continued development in rover technologies.